mohammedzamakhan/toddmotto.github.io/_posts/2017-02-01-angular-ngfor.md

 #### &lt;template&gt; and Web Components

 So, what is the `<template>` element?
 First, let's take a step back.
-We'll roll back to showing some Angular 1.x code here, perhaps you've done this before or done something similar in another framework/library:
+We'll roll back to showing some AngularJS code here, perhaps you've done this before or done something similar in another framework/library:

 ```html
 <script id="myTemplate" type="text/ng-template">